Clinics and Services

 - Family planning advice – If you have been advised by the surgery to submit a contraceptive pill review, please complete our online contraceptive pill review form.

 - Immunisations – Child, adult and travel.
-For full travel immunisation advice, please visit our Travel room.

 - Overseas travel advice

 - Removal of clips and stitches

 - Warfarin and INR